Shubham0315/Kubernetes/RBAC/README.md

 - K8S Cluster Roles
 - Role Binding or Cluster Role Binding
   Similar to user management, we can also manage access to services using RBAC

+- To create users, K8S doesnt deal with user management instead it offloads user management to identity providers
+- We can simply login to K8S cluster and create service account, but same is not with user
+- If organization is using AKS/EKS, to create users based on relevant access acc to team, for this K8S offolaods user management to identity providers

+- Most of the apps have options like login with google.
+Here we dont have to create account for this application, user can access the app.
+  - In K8S, we can pass certain flags to API server which act as OAuth server.
+If we're using EKS, we can use IAM users and login to K8S.
+So we need to create IAM OAuth provider.
+  - So if we've users and group belonging to it, we can login to K8S using same username/group.